jakehanson/Portfolio/index.md

 ![](https://img.shields.io/badge/SQL-white?logo=Microsoft%20SQL%20Server&logoColor=red) ![](https://img.shields.io/badge/Python-white?logo=Python) ![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter) ![](https://img.shields.io/badge/Adobe%20Analytics-white?logo=Adobe&logoColor=red)

-The goal of this project was to assign metadata to marketing campaigns using Adobe Analytics.
-Prior to this project, marketing data was stored locally in our data warehouses but was unavailable in Adobe Analytics.
-What this project accomplished was syncing these two data sources so that we can easily build reports on the fly in Adobe Analytics using our internal data.
+The goal of this project is to assign metadata to marketing campaigns within Adobe Analytics.
+Previously, campaign information was stored locally in our data warehouses but was unavailable in Adobe Analytics.
+This project synchronizes these two data sources, enabling us to easily build reports on the fly in Adobe Analytics using our internal campaign data.

 <img src = "Portfolio/Adobe-Classification/img/name_and_manager.png?raw=true">

-*An example of a breakdown in Adobe Analytics that utilizes the classification implemented in this project.
-Notice, we are able to view each step in our signup flow using internal metrics such as marketing Manager and Department.
-This ability to roll up marketing campaigns into aggregate groups based on user-defined properties is crucial for alignment between Market Mix Models and Finance.*
+*An example of a breakdown in Adobe Analytics that utilizes the metadata implemented in this project.
+Notice that we are able to view each step in our signup flow using user-defined metrics, such as Marketing Manager and Department.
+This ability to roll up marketing campaigns into aggregate groups based on user-defined properties is crucial for achieving alignment between Market Mix Models and Finance.*

 [View Code on GitHub](https://github.com/jakehanson/jakehanson.github.io/tree/master/Portfolio/Adobe-Classification)